 In 1992, I left full-time museum employment to start my own museum and decorative arts consulting business.
 The decades since have given me an extraordinary opportunity to engage in several long-term museum projects that drew on and enhanced my museum experiences.
 My first major client was the New-York Historical Society for whom I worked almost five years as it worked through and out of near bankruptcy and dissolution.
 While there I served as the institution’s representative to the New York State Attorney General’s Office and, with their approval, negotiated the first “pre-empt” auction of Society collections to occur in this country.
 As part of the financial stabilization plan, I chaired the staff committee charged with identifying objects valued at about $20 million to be deaccessioned.
 As the Society slowly worked through its financial difficulties, I also wrote the design concept for visible storage and on-line access for all of that extraordinary institution’s museum collections.

 The years since have included several large museum collection-based research projects and many smaller projects and consultancies.
-I added part-time teaching: American furniture courses in the New York University Appraisal Studies Program, where I still teach; and a material culture introductory course in the Bard Graduate Center for Study of the Decorative Arts (1996-2004).
-In 2012 and 2013, I taught several “Museum Mysteries” courses through the Phillips Museum at Franklin & Marshall College, where I continue consulting.
+I added part-time teaching: American furniture courses in the New York University Appraisal Studies Program (1997-2017) and a material culture introductory course in the Bard Graduate Center for Study of the Decorative Arts (1996-2004).
+From 2012 to 2018, I taught “Museum Mysteries” courses through the Phillips Museum at Franklin & Marshall College, in addition to consulting.

 Another aspect of my consultancies has been buying, selling, brokering, and appraising American furniture and decorative arts.
 Much of this activity has been tied to my research in one way or another, which has greatly enhanced its interest to me.